are you a plant-based dieter or intuitive eater?

 Connect with others

 This piece of advice might sound counterintuitive for a time of year that is typically maxed out on social time.
 When I say “others”, I don’t mean acquaintances or challenging relatives.
 I mean take time to connect with people who make you feel fully seen and supported.
-That sense of true connection will help build your resilience.
-Resilience is a powerful tool when life feels challenging.
+Spending time with family and friends that fill your cup fosters a true sense of connection that helps build up your resilience.
+And resilience is a powerful tool when life feels challenging – it will help you handle holiday stress better.

 Get involved in activities you enjoy (bonus points if they draw on creativity)

 This one might also sound counterintuitive given that your schedule is likely very busy this time of year!
-I remember a few years ago during this time of year, I signed up for a watercolor class.
+I remember several years ago during this time of year, I signed up for a watercolor class.
 It was nice to have that time set aside for myself to do something I enjoyed.
+If you need a smaller time commitment, you could start a new book and set aside time to read every day or convince your family to try a new activity like ice skating or snowshoeing.
 It can feel very rejuvenating and empowering to prioritize yourself in that way.
 Find something that is a manageable time commitment for you and don’t wait until the new year to prioritize yourself.

 Find healthy ways to relax during the holiday season